Satyajay01/Node.js/(19)_MongoDB/README.md

 # MongoDB
-MongoDB is a NoSQL database in which data is stored as objects from.
+MongoDB is a NoSQL database in which data is stored as objects form.

 #### Mongodb official website Url:
 ```